 On December 26, 1943 lost is B-17E "R.F.D.
 Tojo" 41-2627 crashed after take off from 14 Mile Drome (Schwimmer) near Port Moresby with two passengers killed on impact.

 On December 30, 1943 lost is F-4 "Alice The Goon" 41-2209 pilot

 2nd Lt.
-Charles E. Erb (MIA) mission over the Coral Sea and last seen near Cape Ward Hunt and went missing.
+Charles E. Erb (MIA) mission over the Coral Sea and last seen near Cape Ward Hunt and went Missing In Action (MIA).